Gethe/wow-ui-source/README.markdown

 Spirit bonus.
 Instead the benefit will be granted each time the priest's Penance spell heals a target.

+    * The caster shaman 4-piece PvP set bonus now reduces the cooldown of Grounding Totem by 3 seconds, up from 1.5.

 **[Professions][41]**

   * All major cities will now have every type of profession trainer and their associated trade supply vendors.

+  * New Cooking and Fishing Dailies have been added to Darnassus, Ironforge, Thunder Bluff, and Undercity.

   * Alchemy